(Download My CV)

-As adjunct professor (docent) I am anchored also to the University of Helsinki (aesthetics), University of Jyväskylä (contemporary aesthetics and popular culture studies), and University of Eastern Finland (aesthetic culture), but I have more been teaching e.g. at the Estonian Academy of Art, and visiting other universities with lectures, lately e.g. the Federico II in Naples, Szeged University, Pompeu Fabra in Barcelona, and the University of Firenze.
+As adjunct professor (docent) I am anchored also to the University of Helsinki (aesthetics), University of Jyväskylä (contemporary aesthetics and popular culture studies), and the University of Eastern Finland (aesthetic culture).
+Besided my home university I have been teaching e.g. at the University of Helsinki over 20 courses and a bunch of courses at the Estonian Academy of Art too.
+I have also given courses e.g. at Lancaster University, the Latvian Academy of Culture and the University of Lapland.
+All and all I have given a lecture or two at approximately 30 universities, lately e.g. the Federico II Naples, Szeged University, Pompeu Fabra Barcelona, the University of Uppsala, and the University of Florence.

 Quite naturally societal perspectives land in my work too, echoing my background: I am not originally from the middle class, and my (often challenging) immigrant childhood in ‘multicultural’ environments like Rinkeby Stockholm (working class cosmopolitanism) left formative traces.
 I grew up in the artworld and the less privileged suburbs, my father being a painter, and my mother a writer (who worked increasingly later on with library issues, in the end in the Ministry of Education of Finland).